 - Requiring tenants to have their air-conditioning just 2 degrees warmer in summer and 2 degrees cooler in winter to save energy

-- Planting 100% native plants in the headland park - 90% of which will be common species
+- Planting 100% native plants in Barangaroo Point - 90% of which will be common species

 - Using recycled water for flushing toilets through to irrigation and fire sprinklers